The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(currentStatus);
   ```

-  This code block does NOT throw an error because, unlike the previous example, `currentStatus` is declared using the `var` keyword which _always_ creates globally scoped variables.
+  This code block does NOT throw an error because, unlike the previous example, `currentStatus` is declared using the `var` keyword which is NOT block scoped.
 As a result, the `console.log()` statement has access to `currentStatus` even though it is declared inside of an `if`/`else` block.

 4. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

-* The `var` keyword declares a _globally scoped_ variable that can be reassigned and whose _declaration_ is hoisted (but not its initialization).
+* The `var` keyword declares a _function scoped_ variable that can be reassigned and whose _declaration_ is hoisted (but not its initialization).
 * The `let` keyword declares a _block scoped_ variable that can be reassigned and is NOT hoisted.
 * The `const` keyword declares a _block scoped_ variable that CANNOT be reassigned and is NOT hoisted.